InVincible2016/react-barebone/README.md

 Q: Why not just use CRA?

-A: It integrates too many packages and functionalities.
+A: CRA integrates too many packages and functionalities.

 I hope you find it usefull